norvig/paip-lisp/docs/chapter23.md

 Because the readtable is stored in a special variable, it is possible to alter completely the way read works just by dynamically rebinding this variable.

-The new function `scheme - read` temporarily changes the readtable to a new one, the Scheme readtable.
+The new function `scheme-read` temporarily changes the readtable to a new one, the Scheme readtable.
 It also accepts an optional argument, the stream to read from, and it returns a special marker on end of file.
 This can be tested for with the predicate `eof-object?`.
 Note that once `scheme-read` is installed as the value of the Scheme `symbol-read` we need do no more-`scheme-read` will always be called when appropriate (by the top level of Scheme, and by any user Scheme program).